DoubleVerify Holdings Inc. (DV) Shares Soar Above 1-Year High

 Sponsored

-The average price point forecasted by analysts for DoubleVerify Holdings Inc. (DV) is $35.21, which is $3.31 above the current market price.
-The public float for DV is 163.75M, and currently, short sellers hold a 3.13% ratio of that floaft.
-The average trading volume of DV on May 25, 2023 was 1.39M shares.
+The average price estimated by analysts for DV is $35.21, which is $0.71 above than the current price.
+The public float for DV is 163.75M, and at present, short sellers hold a 3.15% of that float.
+The average trading volume of DV on June 01, 2023 was 1.42M shares.

 DV’s Market Performance

-After a stumble in the market that brought DV to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.49% of loss for the given period.
+After a stumble in the market that brought DV to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.96% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DV starting from Grimmig Andrew E, who sale 40,000 shares at the price of $28.00 back on May 15.
-After this action, Grimmig Andrew E now owns 55,964 shares of DoubleVerify Holdings Inc., valued at $1,119,816 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DV starting from Desmond Laura, who sale 11,002 shares at the price of $31.46 back on May 23.
+After this action, Desmond Laura now owns 179,071 shares of DoubleVerify Holdings Inc., valued at $346,175 using the latest closing price.

-Desmond Laura, the Director of DoubleVerify Holdings Inc., sale 11,003 shares at $27.08 during a trade that took place back on May 09, which means that Desmond Laura is holding 179,071 shares at $297,916 based on the most recent closing price.
+Grimmig Andrew E, the Chief Legal Officer of DoubleVerify Holdings Inc., sale 40,000 shares at $28.00 during a trade that took place back on May 15, which means that Grimmig Andrew E is holding 55,964 shares at $1,119,816 based on the most recent closing price.

 Stock Fundamentals for DV